alvarobartt/investpy/docs/equities.rst

 protect investors from fraudulent practices.
 Historically, they have outperformed most other investments over the long run.
 These investments can be purchased from most online stock brokers.

+Source: *Investopedia*

 Getting Started
 ---------------

 To get started using `investpy <https://pypi.org/project/investpy/>`_ you first need to install it as described on :ref:`installation-label`.
-Once you have it installed you can proceed to use it and retrieve data from stocks/equities, after importing the package as it follows:
+Once you have it installed you can proceed to use it in order to retrieve data from stocks/equities, after importing the package as it follows:

 .. code-block:: python